awst-austria/qa4sm-airflow/README.md

-1) Make sure that the file `qa4sm.env` which contains the environment variables required by some of the DAGs to access different data sources etc. is available in the same directory as the `docker-run.sh` script
+1) Make sure that the file `qa4sm.env` which contains the environment variables required by some of the DAGs to access different data sources etc. is available in the same directory as the `docker-run.sh` script (don't track it with GIT).
-2) To start all necessary container, call the `docker-run.sh` script.
-Starting the service should pull the 'latest' available versions of DAG containers (`airflow-dag-XXX` with `pull_policy: always` in `compose.yaml`).
+2) To start all necessary container, call the `docker-run.sh` script (the user ID will be used by docker, e.g., `bash docker-run.sh wpreimes`).
+The service should pull the airflow containers and DAG images as indicated in the environment file (`airflow-dag-XXX` with `pull_policy: always` in `compose.yaml`).
 3) After a few seconds the airflow service should run on port 8085 (localhost:8085).
+4) To stop and clean up the container run `bash docker-stop.sh`.

 ## Setup
 This setup will build/launch multiple images/containers.
 See the `compose.yml` setup.